BabylonJS/Documentation/content/contribute/toBabylon/HowToContribute.md

 ![Success](/img/contribute/pr1.png)

-If some of your commits are behind the upstream Babylon.js:master then you will need to to do:
+If some of your commits are behind the upstream Babylon.js:master then you will need to do:

 ```bash
 git pull upstream master